 The more respectful you are of these spaces, the longer we can enjoy them!

-If you’re looking for more summer activities in Boston, check out my guide to Boston’s vegan ice cream spots.
+If you’re looking for more summer activities in Boston, check out my guide to strawberry picking near Boston, my favorite Boston vegan ice cream spots, and some of the best outdoor things to do in Boston.